 The hottest time of the day is between 10 AM and 2 PM.
 Avoid cooking or spending time outdoors during this period.
 If you must leave the house during a heat wave, wear loose, light-colored clothing and a wide-brimmed hat.
 Don’t forget sunscreen, especially if you take medications that increase sensitivity to sunlight.
 Always keep a fresh bottle of water in the refrigerator and bring it with you when you go out.

 Visit your local library, shopping center, movie theater, community center, or anyplace with air conditioning.
 When the heat index is dangerously high, New York City opens cooling centers.
-Call 311 (TTY: 212-504-4115) or go to http://gis.nyc.gov/oem/cc/index.htm during a heat emergency to find a cooling center nearby.
+Call 311 (TTY: 212-504-4115) or use this map to find a cooling center near you.
 Tip: Libraries, senior centers, and community centers often serve as cooling centers during heat waves.